electricimp/Prowl/README.md

 The *push* method sends a push notification to any other device running Prowl.

-An optinoal callback can be included that will be invoked upon completion of the request.
+An optional callback can be included that will be invoked upon completion of the request.
 The callback requires three parameters: *error*, *response*, *data*:

 - *error* is a string describing the error (or null if no error occured).
-- *response* is the [HTTP response table] from the request.
+- *response* is the HTTP response table from the request.
 - *data* is the body of the response.

 ```squirrel